krasimir/riew/README.md

 ### Routines & channels

 Imagine that you need to transfer messages between two entities in your system.
 They don't know about each other.
 With Riew you can use a _channel_ to connect and synchronize them.
-We can put and take messages from the channel and as long as your entities have access to it they'll be able to exchange data.
+We can put and take messages from the channel and as long as your entities have access to it they'll be able to exchange information.
 Consider the following example:

 ```js
 const ch = chan("MY_CHANNEL");